razorcd/mlops-project/capstone-project/README.md

 - open ` `, it will show `evidently_data_reporting` deployment.
 This runs every 3 hours.
 The system needs to collect 3+ hours of predictions data first before generating any report.
 Running the reporting manually at this time will not generate reports yet.
 - open `http://localhost:8888/` to see generated reports after 3+ hours.
 - open `http://localhost:8085/metrics` to see prometheus data.
-- open `http://localhost:3000/dashboards` to see Grafana realtime monitoring dashboard of data drift
+- open `http://localhost:3000/dashboards` to see Grafana realtime monitoring dashboard of data drift. (default user/pass: admin, admin)

 Optionally: